 All vessels with fixed toilets that are operated on the waterways of the United States and some foreign countries are required to be equipped with an operable Marine Sanitation Device (MSD).
-The Marine Sanitation System in your 35MY is a Waste Tank system, defined by the United States Coast Guard as a Type III System.
+The Marine Sanitation System in your 45C is a Waste Tank system, defined by the United States Coast Guard as a Type III System.
 Type III Systems permit operation of the toilet without the direct discharge of untreated waste after every flush.
-Type III Systems can be discharged at marina dockside pump-out stations or, if in coastal waters, at least three (3) miles offshore.
+Type III Systems can be discharged at marina dockside pump-out stations.

 NOTE: Overboard discharge capability must remain inoperative while within the 3 mile limit.
 This is accomplished by closing the macerator discharge thru-hull valve.
-Refer to the Mechanical Layout Schematic in the Schematic Section of this owners manual for the location of the valve.
+Refer to the Mechanical Layout Schematic in the Schematic Section of this Owner's Manual for the location of the valve.